 The Day of Your Surgery

 When you arrive for your surgery at Tennessee Valley Eye Center, please park in any available space in the front of the building.
-Once in the building, take the elevator to the second floor lobby and check in at the registration desk.
+Once in the building, check in at the registration desk.

 On snowy days, please call Tennessee Valley Eye Center at 865-251-0338 after 5:30am to see if we have altered our schedule for the day.
 Follow the prompts to the inclement weather mailbox.
 If you must cancel your surgery due to inclement weather, please notify us at 865-251-0338 and contact your surgeon’s office to reschedule